MarioJunio/flutter-barcode-scanner-plugin/README.md

-# Google's ML Kit Flutter Plugin
+# Google's ML Barcode Scanner Flutter Plugin

 A Flutter plugin to use [Google's standalone ML Kit](https://developers.google.com/ml-kit) for Android and iOS.